Introduction to Careers in Artificial Intelligence

 Verticals: Domains that are targeting Artificial Intelligence are mentioned below:

-- Engineering: fault diagnosis, intelligent control systems, intelligent manufacturing systems, intelligent design aids, integrated systems for sales, design, production, maintenance, expert configuration tools (e.g. ensuring sales staff don’t sell a system that won’t work.
+- Engineering: Fault diagnosis, intelligent control systems, intelligent manufacturing systems, intelligent design aids, integrated systems for sales, design, production, maintenance, expert configuration tools (e.g., ensuring sales staff don’t sell a system that won’t work.

-- Space: control of space vehicles and autonomous robots too far from earth to be directly manipulated by humans on earth because of transmission delays.
+- Space: Control of space vehicles and autonomous robots too far from Earth to be directly manipulated by humans on Earth because of transmission delays.
 Nasa uses AI to help plan and schedule space shuttle maintenance.

-Some of these vertical positions may require security clearance prior to hire, depending on the sensitivity of information employees may be expected to handle.
-Examples of specific jobs held by AI professionals include:
+Some of these vertical positions may require security clearance before hire, depending on the sensitivity of information employees may be expected to handle.

 - Software analysts and developers.